w33ble/harvestjs-express/src/documents/lessons/routes-explained.html.md

 <hr>

-What about the next line, `app.get('/users', user.list);`?
+What about the line below the index route, `app.get('/users', user.list);`?
 This is defining another route, `/users`, which you can access at [http://localhost:3000/users](http://localhost:3000/users).

 Using what you just read above, can you figure out where the code for that route lives?